DFHack/dfhack/Readme.rst

      You just lost a fortress and gained an adventurer.
      You could also do this.
      You are in fort game mode, managing your fortress and paused at the esc menu.
-     You switch to the adventure game mode, then use Dfusion to *assume control of a creature* and then save or retire.
+     You switch to the adventure game mode, assume control of a creature, then save or retire.
      You just created a returnable mountain home and gained an adventurer.